Billy Tsikrikas: 2023

-Tsikrikas was able to resign with Canterbury for the 2023 NRL season.
+Tsikrikas was able to re-sign with Canterbury for the 2023 NRL season.
 Tsikrikas left Canterbury on a year long loan to the Castleford Tigers in the Super league.
 He made his debut via the interchange against Hull Kingston Rovers.
 On 30 November, Tsikrikas signed a contract to join South Sydney.

+2024

+He played 15 games scoring 3 tries for the South Sydney Rabbitohs in the NSW Cup trying to re establish himself in hopes for a recall to the top grade.